Odinic Rite

 The Odinic Rite (OR) is a reconstructionist religious organisation named after the god Odin.
-It conceives itself as a neo-völkisch Heathen movement concerned with Germanic paganism, mythology, folklore, and runes.
+It conceives itself as a "folkish" Heathen movement concerned with Germanic paganism, mythology, folklore, and runes.
 As a white supremacist organization, the Odinic Rite limits membership to white individuals, holding the belief in Heathenry as the ancestral religion of the Indo-European race.

 Background

 The Odinic Rite refers to their form of Heathenry as "Odinism", a term favoured among Heathen white supremacists.
 In 1841, the term was used by the Scottish writer, historian, and philosopher, Thomas Carlyle in his book, On Heroes, Hero-Worship, & the Heroic in History: "Odinism was Valour; Christianism was humility, a nobler kind of Valour."
 It was also used by Orestes Brownson in his 1848 Letter to Protestants.

 The term was re-introduced in the late 1930s by Alexander Rud Mills, an Australian fascist.
 Having formulated "his own unique blend" of Ariosophy, Mills drew heavily on writings of pioneering Austrian Ariosophist and Wotanist Guido von List.
 Much of Mills' ideology focused around what he conceived as the "British race", a group who he believed also inhabited not only Britain but other parts of the world colonised by the British Empire.
 That concept was particularly problematic given the ethnically and linguistically diverse nature of the British population during the early 20th century.
 Mills believed that while Christianity was alien to the "British race", Odinism was 'native' and thus could be better understood by them.
 He expressed the view that "our own racial ideas and traditions (not those of others) are our best guide to health and national strength".
 He was critical of Christianity, believing it to be "unnatural" because – in his view – it encouraged the breaking down of racial barriers.
 In Mills' theology, the Norse gods were symbols of the divine rather than actual anthropomorphic entities, and he believed that each racial group had its own symbolic system for interpreting and understanding divinity.
 For Mills, Odin represented an archetypal father figure, with other deities from Norse mythology, such as Thor and Frigg, having minor roles.